 Here are answers to some common questions about updates.
+To learn how to install updates, see Install Windows updates in Windows 7.
 For information about updates and your privacy, read the Windows Update privacy statement

 Updates are additions to software that can help prevent or fix problems, improve how your computer works, or enhance your computing experience.

-For Windows updates, including those for Internet Explorer or programs that ship with Windows, go to Windows Update in Control Panel:
+For Windows updates, including those for programs that are included with Windows, go to Windows Update in Control Panel:

 In the left pane, click Check for updates.